-The Framework Agreement is the document that sets out the terms and conditions under which a FN can establish its own land management regime and remove its reserve lands from the Minister's control under the Indian Act.
-However, the Framework Agreement cannot come into force until it is ratified by both Canada and two FNs.
-Three FNs have already ratified the Framework Agreement, and Canada has fulfilled its obligation by enacting the FNLMA.
+The Framework Agreement is the document that sets out the terms and conditions under which a First Nation can establish its own land governance regime and remove its reserve lands from the Minister's control under the Indian Act.
+The Framework Agreement was ratified by Canada by enacting the FNLMA and as of June 2013, 40 First Nations have ratified the Framework Agreement and enacted their own Land Codes.